 Most employers look for candidates with group work skills.
 Think of some examples that you can speak about that shows you're able to work as part of a team and follow instructions.
 Some examples of team working at school might be during sports or group activities.

 We're not just talking about verbal communication here.
 Written communication is a great transferable skill to be able to demonstrate, as most jobs will require you to work with email and update computer systems with notes.
 For more information about how the importance of good communication, take a look at our post How to Improve Your Communication Skills for Work.

 English and Modern Studies are great subjects for demonstrating research and analytical skills.
 If you have your sights set on a job that requires working with data, writing reports or researching, then these skills will definitely come in useful.
 During job interviews, you may want to give examples of working on school projects that required you to conduct research and draw conclusions from survey results.

 Numeracy is a great skill to have and one that employers value highly.
 If you study maths, you can mention how your skills will transfer to a working environment and how you already use these skills in every day situations.

 Being able to manage your time is an essential skill to have at school and at work.
 A great example to draw on during an interview is how you have studied for several exams all at once.
 The time management skills that you need to plan and organise a study schedule can translate well into work.

-We bet you have lots of transferable skills already.
-Why not test your ability by checking them against our list of key employability skills?
+Now you know the transferable skills definition, why not test your abilities against our list of key skills?

 You might also like...